phetsims/qa/doc/qa-book.md

 ### 1.4: Updates

 Never update a testing device unless the QA team lead asks you to do so.
-Be especially carefull when dealing with devices with older versions of iOS or macOS.
+Be especially careful when dealing with devices with older versions of iOS or macOS.

 ***